Kiezroy/NCL2025/Individual Game/Password Cracking/Oph the Grid (Medium).md

 Our analysts have retrieved password dumps from outdated Windows servers operated by the Liber8tion criminal group.
 Can you crack these passwords?

+- Utilize ophcrack since these are Windows ha